 There are some negatives.
 The brushroll shutoff is located on the head, so you have to either use your foot or bend down to turn the brushroll on and off.
 The Navigator uses a 14.4 volt nickel-cadmium (NiCd) battery.
 Most say it runs for about 15 to 20 minutes on a charge, but, unlike the Li-ion-powered Linx, the Shark will lose suction as the battery is expended (that's a by-product of its NiCd battery technology).
 According to the manufacturer, the Freestyle takes four to seven hours to charge.

-With as many features as more expensive cordless stick vacuums, the Eureka Quick Up 2-in-1 (Est. $50) gets rave reviews for its versatility and performance.
-Unlike the Hoover and the Shark, the Eureka Quick Up (model 96JZ) converts to a handheld vacuum, and the hand vac gets good feedback for cleaning surfaces like upholstery and drapes.
+With as many features as more expensive cordless stick vacuums, the Eureka Quick Up 2-in-1 (Est. $35) gets decent reviews for its versatility and performance.
+Unlike the Hoover and the Shark, the Eureka Quick Up converts to a handheld vacuum, and the hand vac gets good feedback for cleaning surfaces like upholstery and drapes.
 Users also say the stick vacuum part of the Quick Up 2-in-1 does a very good job even on chunky debris on hardwood floors, as well as vacuuming low-pile carpets and throw rugs.
-Its NiCd battery provides a fairly short run time, only 10 to 15 minutes, but an extra battery pack is included, so if you need more time just swap it out.
+Its Ni-MH battery provides a fairly short run time, only 10 to 15 minutes, but many people buy an extra battery pack, the Powerextra 2200mAh (Est. $20).

 Elsewhere in this report: